 Access the APMP Foundation Study Guide in the APMP Body of Knowledge.

 Become a member to access the APMP BOK.

-The new APMP Body of Knowledge represents the collected wisdom of the world’s leading professionals in proposal, bid, and opportunity management and business development.
+The APMP Body of Knowledge represents the collected wisdom of the world’s leading professionals in proposal, bid, and opportunity management and business development.
 The APMP BOK was authored and reviewed by more than 80 industry experts using 70 research-based publications.

-This new version of the APMP BOK is based on the following principles:
+The APMP BOK is based on the following principles:

 - Provide free access to all APMP members

 - Create a universal language for our profession that is not vendor or industry specific

 - Represent best practices that reflect APMP’s worldwide multi-industry membership